nrinaudo/scala-best-practices/_tricky_behaviours/unicode_operators.md

 ```

 This violates reasonable assumptions about the behaviour of unicode operators, and is an accident waiting to happen.
 Better to avoid them altogether and rely on [fonts with ligature support](https://github.com/tonsky/FiraCode) or [editor support](https://emacsredux.com/blog/2014/08/25/a-peek-at-emacs-24-dot-4-prettify-symbols-mode/) for fancy display.

+## Soon to be deprecated

+As it happens, the feature is controversial enough that it's going to be [deprecated](https://github.com/scala/scala/pull/7540) in an upcoming Scala version.